janosgyerik/hiring-tools/interview-questions/programming/README.md

 --------------------------

 - Get to the coding exercise early in the interview.
-  It reduces the stress on the candidate, and if the exercise doesn't go well, you might want to end the interview early.
+  It reduces the stress on the candidate to get this done first.

 - The candidate should solve using pen and paper, or on a whiteboard